relaxedGP/regp_paper_experiments/README.md

 The `.pgf` figures showing the results of the benchmarks can be reproduced using the scripts in `utils/analysis`.
 Assume the results are stored in the `results` folder at the root of the repos and `figures_path` is the folder where the `.pgf` files should be stored.
-For EI and UCB, on can use:
+For EI and UCB, one can use
 ```
 cd utils/analysis
 python3 -u plot_optim.py EI ../../results figures_path
 ```
-For the straddle heuristic, one can run:
+For the straddle heuristic, one can run
 ```
 cd utils/analysis
 python3 -u plot_levelset.py c6 ../../results figures_path